When does vapor pressure deficit drive or reduce evapotranspiration?: Introduction

-Recent results have drastically improved our understanding of VPD's impact on physiology, especially at the leaf level. \citet{MEDLYN_2011} developed a model for leaf-scale stomatal conductance ($g_s$), including VPD response, by combining an optimal photosynthesis theory \citep{Cowan_1977} with an empirical approach, and extended use of this model to the ecosystem scale in \citet{Medlyn_2017}.
-Additionally, \citet{Zhou_2014} demonstrated that a quantity underlying water use efficiency $\left(uWUE = \frac{GPP\; \sqrt{VPD}}{ET}\right)$ properly captures a constant relationship between GPP, ET, and VPD over a diurnal cycle at the ecosystem scale. uWUE is also remarkably well conserved in the growing season across space and time, within a PFT \citep{Zhou_2015}.
-While stomatal conductance parameterizations and uWUE greatly simplify complex plant physiological processes, they still capture leading order ecosystem behavior for vegetated surfaces \citep{Medlyn_2017, Zhou_2014}, and are novel tools to transparently develop intuition for the behavior of complex, multiscale ecohydrologic systems.
+Approaching the problem of ET response to VPD is aided by recent results drastically improving our understanding of VPD's impact on physiology, especially at the leaf level. \citeA{MEDLYN_2011} developed a model for leaf-scale stomatal conductance ($g_s$), including VPD response, by combining an optimal photosynthesis theory \cite{Cowan_1977, Katul_2009, Katul_2010} with an empirical approach, and extended use of this model to the ecosystem scale in \citeA{Medlyn_2017}.
+Additionally, \citeA{Zhou_2014} demonstrated that a quantity underlying water use efficiency $\left(uWUE = \frac{GPP\; \sqrt{VPD}}{ET}\right)$ properly captures a constant relationship between GPP, ET, and VPD over a diurnal cycle at the ecosystem scale. uWUE is also relatively well conserved in the growing season across space and time, within a plant functional type (PFT) \cite{Zhou_2015}.
+While stomatal conductance parameterizations and uWUE greatly simplify complex plant physiological processes, they still capture ecosystem behavior for vegetated surfaces \cite{Medlyn_2017, Zhou_2014}, and are useful tools to transparently develop intuition for the behavior of complex land-atmosphere systems.

-In this manuscript, we leverage uWUE and recent developments in stomatal conductance parameterizations \citep{MEDLYN_2011} to derive the theoretical one-way response of ET to VPD with other environmental variables properly controlled for, i.e. we develop a framework for evaluating the partial derivative of ET with respect to VPD.
-For the first time, we explicitly include VPD's full effect on stomatal conductance, including its leading order impact on photosynthesis.
-Our theory is validated and tested at multiple eddy-covariance stations spanning various climates and plant functional types.